Microsoft® Azure best practice rules

 Ensure that the total number of subscription owners within your Azure account is monitored.

-Ensure that a security contact phone number is provided in the Azure Security Center settings.
+Ensure that a valid security contact phone number is set.

 -